 We’ve thought long and hard about which potato and sweet potato recipes to share with you all this Thanksgiving.
 This list has a little something for everything; we pulled both traditional, nostalgia-inducing classic recipes and more innovative ones as well from our lovely Food Monster App.

-There are few dishes that are more iconic of Thanksgiving than sweet potato casseroles that balance sweet and savory flavors.
+Few dishes are more iconic of Thanksgiving than sweet potato casseroles that balance sweet and savory flavors.
 This paleo Easy Healthy Sweet Potato Casserole with Pecan Topping by Taylor Kiser is the best side dish for Thanksgiving.
 Vegan-friendly and gluten/grain/dairy/egg/sugar-free!
 The pecans add a satisfyingly crunchy layer over the otherwise smooth and silky potatoes.

 Source: Scalloped Sweet Potatoes

-Rich, creamy, and oh so very comforting, these Scalloped Sweet Potatoes by Taylor Kiser are a delicious addition to any Thanksgiving celebration.
+Rich, creamy, and oh-so-very comforting, these Scalloped Sweet Potatoes by Taylor Kiser are a delicious addition to any Thanksgiving celebration.
 This healthy carb meal is composed of thinly sliced sweet potato layered in between a velvety and garlicky Alfredo-like sauce made with cauliflower and almond milk.
 After some time in the oven, the potatoes become tender and the thick sauce becomes golden brown on top.
-Sprinkle with parsley and pepper and serve steaming hot!
+Sprinkle with parsley and pepper and serve it steaming hot!

 Source: Sweet Potato Casserole